-The fair values of the financial instruments are not materially different from their carrying values except for the net investment in finance lease relating to vehicles, net investment in finance lease relating to real estate, notes receivable portfolio measured at amortized cost, loans and advances to customers and the employee benefit liabilities which are measured at present values.
+The fair values of the financial instruments are not materially different from their carrying values except for the net investment in finance lease and a segment of notes receivable portfolio measured at amortized cost.

-The Company's management determines the policies and procedures for both recurring fair value measurement and form on-recurring measurement.
+The Company's management determines the policies and procedures for both recurring fair value measurement and for non-recurring measurement.